AthulSabu2002/fileVault/README.md

 ## Authentication and Authorization

-The application uses JWT (JSON Web Tokens) for authentication.
+The application uses Supabase Authentication with JWT tokens for user management and access control.
 To access protected endpoints, include the token in your request headers:

 ```
 Authorization: Bearer <your_token>
 ```

+The system supports:

+- Email/password authentication
+- Token refresh functionality
+- User-specific file access controls

 ## Error Handling